SkyblockClient/SkyblockClient-REPO/files/guides/qol.md

 ### Sound Subtitles

-A mod to add the sound subtitles from modern versions of minecraft, in 1.8.9
+A mod to backport the Sound Subtitles from newer Minecraft versions to 1.8.9

 ### Popup Events